© Crown copyright 2018

 An EU audit firm wanting to be an auditor of an EU business with debt or equity traded on a UK market will need to register as a ‘third country auditor’ in the UK.

-Holders of a UK audit qualification who want to provide audit services in a Member State will need to understand how their qualifications will be recognised in that Member State.
+Holders of a UK audit qualification who want to provide audit services in a Member State will need to understand how their qualifications will be recognised in that Member State, including the Republic of Ireland.
 This will govern their ability to sign audit reports on behalf of an audit firm approved in that Member State, and their ability to be recognised as part of the required majority of EU qualified members of the ownership or management body of an audit firm.

 UK businesses who wish to raise capital by issuing shares or debt securities on a regulated market in the EU may wish to consider securing the services of a ‘third country auditor’ registered in the relevant Member State.